 Yes, there are.
 These include:

 - Skin Creams (eg Aldara, Efudex)

-However, the cure rates with these are not as good as with surgery.
-They are generally reserved for patients in whom surgery is contraindicated (elderly, frail, very unwell patients), or in patients with very early, very superficial skin cancers.
+These treatments are generally reserved for patients in whom surgery is contraindicated (elderly, frail, very unwell patients), or in patients with very early, very superficial skin cancers as the cure rates with these are not as good as with surgery.

-It is therefore important that any patient with any eyelid tumour is monitored regularly after any surgery.
-Dr Then will usually see you frequently in the first year, and then less frequently after that, to check your eyelids for any tumour recurrence.
+It is therefore important that any patient with any eyelid tumour is monitored regularly after surgery.
+Dr Then will usually see you regularly in the first year after surgery, and then less frequently after that, to check your eyelids for any tumour recurrence.
 This is usually for a total period of 5 years for most eyelid skin cancers.